jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 4\.
 Picks up new files in real time.
 So something inotify based rather than periodic reindexing.

 Check.
-Although currently I\'ve only Tracker backend but a backend like the one you wish is definitely in the plan.
+Although currently I've only Tracker backend but a backend like the one you wish is definitely in the plan.

 5\.
 A virtual folder tree for music based on artist/album metadata.
 A plain folder tree for other media would be fine.

-If you are implying that it be directly under root folder, it\'s not on my TODO list but I could give it a thought. :)
+If you are implying that it be directly under root folder, it's not on my TODO list but I could give it a thought. :)

 6\.
 Cached video thumbnails would be nice too.
 The build of MediaTomb in my PPA includes support for thumbnails (needs to be enabled in the config file), but they aren't cached so are slow to appear.

-Wasn\'t on my TODO list but now it is. :)
+Wasn't on my TODO list but now it is. :)

 ---
 #### [Jakub Steiner](http://jimmac.musichall.cz/) - <time datetime="2008-10-30 17:37:47">30 Oct, 2008</time>